 Having a cluttered office can make it difficult to think clearly.
 Avoid frustration by keeping it organized.
-You’ll be more productive, positive and successful.
-Throw away trash or recycle it, use a pencil holder and hold cords together with a clip.
+You’ll be more productive, positive, and successful.
+Throw away trash or recycle it, use a pencil holder, and hold cords together with a clip.
 Remove unnecessary items from the desk and room.
 Opt for multi-use and multipurpose devices to consolidate space.
-You can keep items such as framed photos, a book to read or bonsai plant on hand for breaks.
+You can keep items such as framed photos, a book to read, or a bonsai plant on hand for breaks.

 Add Unique Details

 Make your space stand out by adding fun details.
 Find unique floor lamps that combine style and function, and place these in the room.
 They can be any color or design, as long as they fit your personal taste.
 Additionally, hang abstract art, paintings, or prints.
 Succulents and cactus plants are easy to maintain and can make the environment more peaceful.